Updated January 2023

 It is the responsibility of the applicant to ensure that all documentation is current.
 Please forward updated information and documentation as they occur.
 In some cases, Ontario Creates may require additional documentation or information in order to issue a Certificate of Eligibility.

-- All applicable financial statements for the qualifying book publisher
+- All applicable financial statements for the book publishing company

-- List of applicant company's shareholders or corporate chart for the fiscal year
+- List of book publishing company's shareholders or corporate chart for the applicable taxation year

 - Previous year's catalogue(s)